 Various franchises have different ideas about the boundaries they want to set for their franchisees.
 It is a struggle between how to harmonize preserving brand identity with the business sense of individual franchise owners.

 Understand each individual that wants to join your franchise.
 If you believe that the rules and requirements will be too stringent for him, tell him that.
 Since growing the brand will always be the ultimate goal, all franchisees must have a minimum amount they have to spend on marketing, whether offline or online.
 For instance, you can set a rule that they have to reinvest in their market ten percent of their gross revenue.

 Reputation Management And Confidentiality Guidelines

 For starters, incorporate reputation management guidelines into your franchise agreement.
-This way, everyone becomes involved and understand how important brand reputation management is.
+This way, everyone becomes involved and understands how important brand reputation management is.
 From the beginning, you lay a foundation in black and white about the exact standards and strategies you expect your franchisees to adhere to.

 Many top franchises implement such principles into their overall strategy.
 Make it clear that these rules will be enforced universally.
 No one likes to see someone else receive special treatment.
 Therefore, make sure you’re monitoring and supporting these rules across all networks.
 The monitoring of your franchise’s reputation on social media and the Internet needs to be built into your systems and explained in the guidelines.

 To avoid a potential crisis or embarrassment you must be sure that there is no dissonance between the private and public faces of your brand.
-Writing guidelines and rules relating to confidentiality and use of the brand image in all aspects of your operations into your franchise contract is the first step towards it.
+Writing guidelines and rules relating to confidentiality and the use of the brand image in all aspects of your operations in your franchise contract is the first step towards it.